Skip to content

 wget https://openfoodfacts-images.s3.eu-west-3.amazonaws.com/data/401/235/911/4303/1.jpg

-You can know all existing objects (images, OCR results) on the bucket by downloading the gzipped text file s3://openfoodfacts-images/data/data_keys.gz:
+You can list all existing objects (images, OCR results) in the bucket by downloading the gzipped text file s3://openfoodfacts-images/data/data_keys.gz:

 wget https://openfoodfacts-images.s3.eu-west-3.amazonaws.com/data/data_keys.gz